 Jazz at the Bechtler

 Jazz at the Bechtler is performed from 6 to 8 p.m. in the museum lobby.
 Tickets are free for members and $12 for non-members.
-Tickets may be purchased online, by phone at 704.353.9200 or at the visitor services desk.
+Because this concert is close to a sell out, tickets may be purchased at the door only.
 A cash bar is provided during the concert.